General Tso’s Tofu

 - Small saucepan with lid

-Add the sliced scallion to the skillet with the tofu and cook 1 to 2 minutes.
-Reduce heat to low and add ginger garlic sauce.
-Toss to coat, and cook until sauce thickens, about 30 seconds.
+Add sliced scallion to the skillet with the tofu and cook 1 to 2 minutes.
+Reduce heat to low, add ginger garlic sauce, and toss.
+Cook until sauce thickens, about 30 seconds.

-Add broccoli florets to the boiling water and cook until tender and bright green, 2 to 3 minutes.
+Add broccoli florets to the large pot of boiling water and cook until florets are tender and bright green, 2 to 3 minutes.
 Drain, and sprinkle with salt and pepper.

 Divide the cooked quinoa and steamed broccoli between large plates and top with General Tso’s tofu.
-Sprinkle with the remaining tuxedo sesame seeds.
-Tuck in!
+Sprinkle with remaining tuxedo sesame seeds.
+Enjoy!